-During the transition it can be loose, this is normal.
-The food is different and the dog’s digestive system will have to adjust.
-Do not confuse this with diarrhoea.
-Loose stool has a form.
-Diarrhea is liquidy.
+During the transition, your dog’s poop can be loose, and that is normal.
+The food is different, and the dog’s digestive system will have to adjust.

-But remember that all below can also cause diarrhoea and problems of the digestive system:
+But remember that all below can also cause diarrhea and problems of the digestive system:

 - Protein intolerance